Close mobile menu

 Need help?
 Proceed to Well-being Resources now.

-The Lassonde Academic Advising team would like to take this opportunity to remind students to complete and submit their Student Financial Profile (SFP) at the start of each Fall/Winter session and at the start of each Summer session if enrolling in Summer courses.
+The Lassonde Academic Advising team would like to take this opportunity to remind students to apply for scholarships, awards, and bursaries at the start of each Fall/Winter session and at the start of each Summer session if enrolling in Summer courses.

 Every application you submit increases your chances of receiving financial support!